‘Real Housewives Of Beverly Hills’ Star Kyle Richards Debuts New Haircut On Instagram

 While showcasing her new line, Richards looked quite different with her new hair as she was surrounded by her Real Housewives of Beverly Hills co-stars, many of whom walked in her designs during her show.

-Filming on the new episodes of The Real Housewives of Beverly Hills began in Los Angeles in August and shortly thereafter, Bravo TV came forward and confirmed that two new housewives, Garcelle Beauvais and Sutton Stracke, had been added to the series after the exit of longtime star Lisa Vanderpump.
+Filming on the new episodes of The Real Housewives of Beverly Hills began in Los Angeles in August.
+Shortly thereafter, Bravo TV came forward and confirmed that two new housewives, Garcelle Beauvais and Sutton Stracke, had been added to the series after the exit of longtime star Lisa Vanderpump.

 As The Inquisitr previously reported, Richards and her new co-stars have been getting along great for the past few weeks of filming.
-During an interview with Us Weekly magazine on September 9, Richards said she was just starting to get to know Beauvais, a longtime actress, and Sutton, who is a friend of cast member Lisa Rinna.
+During an interview with Us Weekly magazine on September 9, Richards said she was just starting to get to know Beauvais, a longtime actress, and Stracke, who is a friend of cast member Lisa Rinna.
 She also said that things between her and her new co-stars were “fantastic so far.”

-In a statement to Bravo TV shared as the network announced her addition to the show, Sutton said she was “thrilled and honored” to be joining the long-running series.
+In a statement to Bravo TV shared as the network announced her addition to the show, Strack said she was “thrilled and honored” to be joining the long-running series.

 “As a mother to three children who is also deeply committed to my efforts in philanthropy, my life is a balancing act.
-There is a lot going on in the best way possible and I strive to pursue all of my passions to the fullest,” Sutton said.
+There is a lot going on in the best way possible and I strive to pursue all of my passions to the fullest,” she said.
 “I am excited to share my true loves of art and fashion design, and open the doors to my world.!”

 In addition to Richards and Rinna, Teddi Mellencamp, Denise Richards, Dorit Kemsley, and Erika Jayne are all returning to the show for its new episodes.